Updated: October 29, 2022

-The Outbound Semester Exchange (OSE) program is for ITB students who wish to spend 1 semester or 2 semesters at one of the partner universities of ITB (i.e. host university), or generally a university abroad, and take courses / academic credits at the host university that can be acknowledged at or transferred to ITB.
+The Semester Exchange Abroad (SEA) program is for ITB students who wish to spend 1 semester or 2 semesters at one of the partner universities of ITB (i.e. host university), or generally a university abroad, and take courses / academic credits at the host university that can be acknowledged at or transferred to ITB.
 In some cases, students can also do research exchange.

-- Regular Application (OSE-Reg).
+- Regular Application (SEA-Reg).
 This category is applicable for students who wish to apply to a partner university that has a bilateral agreement on student exchange with ITB (MoU or MoA) or a partner university that is a member of one of these associations: ASEAN University Network – ASEAN Credit Transfer System (AUN-ACTS), Asian International Mobility Students (AIMS), and ASEAN-European Academic University Network (ASEA-UNINET) – list of ITB’s networks.
 To apply, students will need to be nominated through the International Relations Office (IRO) of ITB.
 Typically, unless you have completed all required courses at ITB, you will be expected to be enrolled in a program that matches your study program at ITB (for the purpose of credit transfer).
 There are generally two types of exchange under this category: 1) coursework, and 2) research.

 - Indonesian International Students Mobility Awards (IISMA).
 The IISMA program is a scholarship program by the Ministry of Education, Culture, Research, and Technology of the Republic of Indonesia for students who wish to spend 1 semester at a partner university of the IISMA program.
-Different from OSE-Reg or OSE-GE3, the IISMA program is designed for students who will embark on a program that is relatively DIFFERENT from their study program at home university (or ITB).
+Different from SEA-Reg or SEA-GE3, the IISMA program is designed for students who will embark on a program that is relatively DIFFERENT from their study program at home university (or ITB).
 The courses taken at the selected host university will be made equivalent to 20 SKS at home university based on Keputusan Menteri Pendidikan dan Kebudayaan Republik Indonesia Nomor 74/P/2021 tentang Pengakuan Satuan Kredit Semester Pembelajaran Program Kampus Merdeka.
 It is only offered once a year.

-Special Cases (not included in the OSE application process)
+Special Cases (not included in the SEA application process)